jameshanlon/cheese/cheese/pages/pre-survey-guide.md

   Centre for Sustainable Energy (CSE) on how to deal with energy saving opportunities.

-- Finally, we will optionally lend an energy-monitoring kit (a [CHEESE Box](/cheese-box)) to you for one month, which includes a meter which we will fit for you to your incoming electricity supply.
-We will arrange a suitable time with you to return and collect the box.

 <a class="anchor" name="follow-ups"></a>
 ## Follow ups after the survey

 ### One month

 We will ask you to feedback on the actions you have taken (or plan to take) as a result of the survey, approximately one month after.
-We would also like to hear any thoughts or comments you have on the survey and use of the energy-monitoring [CHEESE Box](/cheese-box).
+We would also like to hear any thoughts or comments you have on the survey.

 For reference, you can take a look at the [one-month feedback form here](/one-month-feedback).
 The form can be filled in by you, or by an Energy